 - Grape seed extract.
 It helps with high cholesterol and swelling.

 - Vitamin K. It slows the progression of calcification of heart valves and the vascular system.

 When taken together, these nutrients, enzymes and vitamins combine to support a healthy heart from the inside-out, reducing your risk of disease and improving your quality of exercise, energy, and your life itself as a result.

 Taken separately, these nutrients add up to nearly $200.00 total.

 That's why the Heart & Vascular Health from Healthycell was created.

 This blend is scientifically formulated with all of the above nutrients at a fraction of the cost, along with others to support ideal, lifelong heart health.

 It contains nutrients that support the three main pillars of heart health in one gel pack: healthy triglycerides, blood pressure, and cholesterol support.

-Try Healthycell's Heart & Vascular Health, available in February 2023, and don't forget to implement these tips in your daily life for a healthier and stronger heart.
+Try Healthycell's Heart & Vascular Health, and don't forget to implement these tips in your daily life for a healthier and stronger heart.